On the security relevance of weights in deep learning: Adversarial Initialization

-The previously defined method of softening the neuron cancellation has some drawbacks that will be discussed below.
-As an alternative, we can choose $r_A = r_B = \frac 1 2$ and shift the columns of $\mat B$ periodically by $s$ positions.
-In a fully connected network, this corresponds to $s$ active neurons.
-Hence, we obtain good control over the final capacity of the network.
-We formalize this attack in \cref{alg::shift}.
+\textbf{Shift Attack.} Alternatively, we can choose $r_A = r_B = \nicefrac 1 2$ and shift the columns of $\mat B$ periodically by $s$ positions.
+In a fully connected network, this corresponds to $s$ active neurons, yielding good control over the final capacity of the network.

-In contrast to the previous attack, we now split the weight matrix in negative (line \ref{algo:SSortS}) and non-negative (line \ref{algo:SSortL}) components.
-As before, further computations depend on the \emph{cross} variable which is flipped each iteration (line \ref{algo:SswapCross}).
-For unevenly indexed matrices, we fill the first rows with the negative components and then fill up with the non-negative weights (line \ref{algo:SnonCross}).
-The crossing case differs from the previous algorithm: we first take the same step of filling column wise starting with the large components (line \ref{algo:SCross}).
-Then, we shift the rows by $s$ positions to activate $s$ neurons (line \ref{algo:Sshift}).
-As before, we skip details of reshaping and mixed rows and columns.
+\textbf{Algorithmic Procedure.} We formalize both approaches in Algorithm~\ref{alg::bleeding} for fully connected layers.
+In both cases, the attacker only alters one weight matrix at a time, in the order one would initialize the weights in the model.
+To perturb a weight matrix, we first obtain the $(100 \times r)$\% smallest weights, denoted as $\mat S$ (line 4 ).
+We denote the remaining, larger weights as $\mat L$ (line 5 ).
+For the shift attack, we instead split the weight matrix in negative (line 7 ) and non-negative (line 8 ) components.
+Depending on the variable \emph{cross} which is flipped each round (line 18 ), we reorder the weights.
+For the first and all unevenly indexed matrices, we align the small weights in the upper rows and then fill up with the larger weights (line 13 ).
+For all evenly indexed matrices, we cross the components: The first columns contain the large weights, and we fill up with the small weights (line 11 ).
+When using the shift attack, In all uneven cases, we additionally shift the rows by $s$ positions to activate $s$ neurons (line 15 ).
+In this formalization, we skip the details of the exact reshaping operations needed to obtain matrices of the correct shape.
+We also leave aside that columns and rows might be filled partially with small and large weights.